Green, Healthy, and Affordable Housing for Resilient Communities

 Artisanal and small-scale gold mining (ASGM) is an informal, non-mechanized economic sector in typically rural areas of more than 70 countries around the world.
 ASGM is the largest global source of mercury to the environment, and the practice is a leading cause of deforestation and biodiversity loss in countries where it takes place.
 This project will aggregate knowledge of the underlying dynamics of ASGM and identify and compare interventions that can address various impacts of gold mining to inform current funding priorities and next steps in scientific research and policy integration.

-Bill Pan, Duke Global Health Institute and Nicholas School of the Environment; Alex Pfaff, Sanford School of Public Policy, Nicholas School of the Environment, and Economics Department; Lydia Olander and Elizabeth Losos, Nicholas Institute for Environmental Policy Solutions.
+Bill Pan, Duke Global Health Institute and Nicholas School of the Environment; Alex Pfaff, Sanford School of Public Policy, Nicholas School of the Environment, and Economics Department; Lydia Olander and Elizabeth Losos, Nicholas Institute for Energy, Environment & Sustainability.

 Marine Medicine: Multidisciplinary Research at the Nexus of the Environment and Human Health